 Open seven days a week, 9am to 5pm

 For further information, current events, and more, please visit: www.mightyeighth.org

 Museum of the Mighty Eighth Air Force LodgingMcMillan Inn is the perfect place to stay during your culinary Savannah getaway.
-Our 1888, Italianate Revival Inn has four rooms and a Carriage House to choose from and all conveniently located in the Landmark Historic District, within minutes of Savannah’s most popular destinations.
+Our 1888, Italianate Revival Inn has twelve rooms and a Carriage House to choose from and all conveniently located in the Landmark Historic District, within minutes of Savannah’s most popular destinations.
 McMillan Inn is a wonderful way to experience the luxury and hospitality of our classic, Southern city.